Canar/rum/README.md

 Edit the file to change the configuration.\
 Earliest commits have a play/pause volume ramping feature.

+Command input appears to be broken on ruby versions less than 2.7.\
+2.6 might work but has not been tested.
+2.5 is broken.

 ## Release Log
 0.1 - Initial release.\
 0.2 - Removed play/pause volume ramping. `2021-03-19`
+0.2 - Bugfixes. `2021-03-19`